mikejoh/gk/PCA/README.md

 Metric types:

 * **Counter**: A cumulative metric that represents a single monotonically increasing counter.
 It can only increase or be reset to zero.
-Do **not** use counter for values that can decrease, example do not use a counter to track the number of currenlty running processes.
+Do **not** use a counter for values that can decrease.
+For example, do not use a counter to track the number of currently running processes.
-* **Gauge**: A metric that represents a single numerical value that can arbitrarily fo up and down.
-Ususally used for values like temperatures, current memory, concurrent requests.
+* **Gauge**: A metric that represents a single numerical value that can arbitrarily go up and down.
+Usually used for values like temperatures, current memory, concurrent requests.
-* **Historgram**: Samples observeations, usually things like request duration or response sizes) and counts them in configurable buckets.
+* **Histogram**: Samples observations (usually things like request duration or response sizes) and counts them in configurable buckets.
 It also provides a sum of all observed values.

   A histogram with a base metric of `<basename>` exposes multiple time series during a scrape:
   * Cumulative counters for the observations buckets, exposed as `<basename>_bucket{le=<upper_inclusive_bound>}`